derekxkwan/dxkSynthDefs/README.md

 # DxkSynthDefs

-some synth defs for SuperCollider
+some synth defs for SuperCollider (gpl v 3)

 (note: files/synthdefs with dxkX instead of plain dxk use XOut, usually for effects synthdefs)